 Job Satisfaction of Humanities Master’s Degree Recipients

-* This analysis excludes holders of the J.D. and other professional degrees.
+* Excludes holders of the J.D. and other professional degrees.
+Bachelor’s degree may be in any field.

 Conducted every two years, the National Survey of College Graduates (NSCG) gathers detailed education, occupation, and earnings information from a sample of individuals drawn from the larger pool of all those identified via the American Community Survey as holders of a baccalaureate degree.
 The National Science Foundation makes NSCG data available to researchers and the general public via downloadable data files and its online data analysis tool, SESTAT.
 Given the size of the NSCG sample, reliable estimates are available only for broad academic fields.
 For the NSCG disciplinary categories included in each of the field-of-degree categories employed by the Humanities Indicators, see the provided crosswalk.
 The categories for level of satisfaction in the survey were “very satisfied,” “somewhat satisfied,” “somewhat dissatisfied,” and “very dissatisfied.”

-* This analysis excludes holders of the J.D. and other professional degrees.
-For comparison of the humanities with other individual fields, see the supporting table.
+* Bachelor’s degree may be in any field.
+This analysis excludes holders of the J.D. and other professional degrees.
+For comparison of the humanities with other academic fields, see the supplemental tables.

 Conducted every two years, the National Survey of College Graduates (NSCG) gathers detailed education, occupation, and earnings information from a sample of individuals drawn from the larger pool of all those identified via the American Community Survey as holders of a baccalaureate degree.
 The National Science Foundation makes NSCG data available to researchers and the general public via downloadable data files and its online data analysis tool, SESTAT.
 Given the size of the NSCG sample, reliable estimates are available only for broad academic fields.
 For the NSCG disciplinary categories included in each of the field-of-degree categories employed by the Humanities Indicators, see the provided crosswalk.
 The categories for level of satisfaction in the survey were “very satisfied,” “somewhat satisfied,” “somewhat dissatisfied,” and “very dissatisfied.”